-In conclusion, we have demonstrated facile sonochemical crystallization, pNE coating, and large-scale synthesis of single core-shell-type CsPbBr3 microparticles.
-The pNE shell enhanced optical properties, extended the lifetime of microparticles in water, and provided rich chemical groups to attach various biomaterials.
-Biofunctionalization of LHP microparticles opens new possibilities for biological applications.
+In summary, we have demonstrated facile sonochemical crystallization, pNE coating, and large-scale synthesis of single core-shell-type CsPbBr3 microlasers.
+The pNE shell passive surface defects to enhanced luminescence and extended the lifetime of CsPbBr3 microparticles in water from sub-second to several minutes.
+We demonstrated stable lasing from core-shell CsPbBr3 microparticles in water.
+Also, the organic polymer provides rich chemical groups to attach various biomaterials.
+Biofunctionalization of LHP microlasers opens new possibilities for biological applications.